-From 1 March 2021 new rules have been introduced for supplies by sub-contractors operating in the Construction Industry.
-Where the supplies are made within the Construction Industry Scheme (CIS), typically by sub-contractor bricklayers, plumbers and electricians supplying to main contractors their invoices no longer show output VAT.
+Where the supplies are made within the Construction Industry Scheme (CIS), typically by subcontractor bricklayers, plumbers and electricians supplying to main contractors, their invoices do not show output VAT.
 Instead, the VAT is accounted for by the main contractor to whom they are supplying their services.
 The subcontractor would however charge VAT on any invoices to end users such as domestic householders and would continue to be able to recover input VAT on invoices for materials, motor expenses and other overheads.

-So, if electrician Eddie is invoicing Big Builder Ltd for £10,000 of work in May 2021 his invoice would not show £2,000 output VAT.
-Instead Big Builder Ltd would account for £2,000 input VAT and £2,000 VAT thereby collecting VAT on behalf of HMRC.
-This new system was introduced as some sub-contractors were allegedly charging 20% VAT but not accounting for it to HMRC, so called "missing trader" fraud.
-The new system puts the onus on the main contractor to account for the VAT.
+So, if electrician Eddie is invoicing Big Builder Ltd for £10,000 of work his invoice would not show $\pounds$ 2,000 output VAT.
+Instead, Big Builder Ltd would account for £2,000 input VAT and £2,000 VAT thereby collecting VAT on behalf of HMRC.